turbot/guardrails-docs/docs/getting-started/getting-started-aws/create-calculated-exception/index.md

 ## Step 10: Observe controls for bucket versioning

 Navigate back to the **Controls by State** report and set the **Type** filter to **AWS > S3 > Bucket > Versioning**.
-Buckets with versioning enabled will be in `OK` state.
+Buckets with versioning enabled will be in the `OK` state.
 Find a bucket in the `Alarm` state to modify, and note its name.

 <p><img alt="revisit-controls-by-state" src="/images/docs/guardrails/getting-started/getting-started-aws/create-calculated-exception/revisit-controls-by-state.png"/></p>

 ## Step 11: Tag the bucket

-Open the AWS console in another tab, navigate to S3 find the bucket identified in the previous step, and assign the tag `environment:development` to it.
+Open the AWS console in another tab, navigate to the bucket identified in the previous step, and assign the tag `environment:development` to it.

 <p><img alt="tagged-bucket" src="/images/docs/guardrails/getting-started/getting-started-aws/create-calculated-exception/tagged-bucket.png"/></p>